 I draped my cloak over my shoulder.
 It will end today, I am certain.
-She said she liked this cloak on me, something about it being dark enough to give a nice contrast to my otherwise disillusioning, pale skin.
-Still disillusioning, but in a good way.
-Would I still be given the same thought if I looked different?
+She said she liked this cloak on me, something about its dark color, but I felt it made me look paler.
+Disillusioning.
+In an attractive way.

-You know how they say that everything happens for a reason, and in the end it is always okay?
+You know how they say that everything happens for a reason, and in the end things always get resolved, even if not in the way you always imagined?
 I do believe in that, but it doesn’t give me as much comfort as I would want.
-I am a believer nevertheless, and my morals have provided me with steady companionship when people haven’t.
-You judge too harshly, mon trésor.
-No, I won’t let this get to me today.
-This feels like a good day, and tomorrow will be better.
+I am a believer nevertheless, and some ideas of morality have provided me with companionship when people haven’t.
+You judge yourself too harshly, mon trésor.
+No, no, not today.
+I cannot let her get to me today.
+This feels like a good day and tomorrow will be better.

 “Monsieur Robin, where have we reached in this world’s race?”
-Romanoff’s usual greeting broke my line of desperate thought as I entered his bookshop on the corner of Rochester and Fifth.
-It was a strange name for a street but then the whole town was strange.
-It held about as much charm as a dark alley did.
-Which is what it was.
-Narrow passageways coursed through the entire town.
-There wasn’t enough space for a vehicle, so that led to little pollution, but there was still an uncanny amount of dust everywhere.
-And no matter how many times a day the streets were cleaned, there was still an unearthly settling of dust where the ground met the walls.
-The Square was the largest open area of the town.
-It is more of a circle-shaped area than a square, but then that is the least bizarre characteristic about Gratia.
+Romanoff’s usual greeting broke my line of desperate thought as I entered his bookshop on the corner of Rochester and Fifth, or more like was plunged into it by the wind.
+It was just past three and already dark, cold, and dusty- typical Gratia winter weather.
+The town held about as much charm as a dark alley did.
+In-fact, the whole town seemed to be made up of dark alleys with narrow passageways coursing through the entire town.
+There wasn’t enough space for vehicles of any sort to move around, which kept accidents and pollution to non-existent levels, but there was always still an uncanny amount of dust everywhere.
+No matter how many times a day the streets were cleaned, an unearthly settling of dust was always present.
+The Square was the largest open area of the town, and by large, not too much.
+Most of the markets and cafes were gathered around its outline which was a lot more circular.

-“Still running, my friend,” I replied with a weary smile.
-Didn’t know where to, but I was running.
-It is said that if you do not know where you are going, then any and all amount of running will lead you nowhere.
-That was the constant state of my mind, though.
+“Still in the race, my friend,” I replied with a weary smile.
+I don’t know where I’m going, I thought to myself.
+But I was running away from something.
+Restlessness was the constant state of my mind.
 I was ready to dash off anywhere and everywhere.
-Restlessness came very easily.
-I refocused my attention on my friend Romanoff and smiled, “I’ve run out of blank paper.”
+I refocused my attention on Romanoff and smiled, “I’ve run out of blank paper.”

 Almost immediately, writing appeared underneath mine.